micro-manager/pycro-manager/docs/source/acq_overview.rst

 .. code-block:: python

     dataset = acq.get_dataset()
+    # read the first image in a time series
     img = dataset.read_image(time=0)  # returns a numpy array

 For finished acquisitions, open the dataset from disk: